SenpaiHunters/SpotOn/Resources/CustomThemes.md

 Press `simpilify`, then below it, press "Save Options".
 The tab will auto-reload and show you your new theme!

 Congrats!
 You've now added a new theme to SpotOn!
-Come and share your themes on our [discrd](https://discord.gg/9hqVqYDpj3)!
+Come and share your themes on our [discord](https://discord.gg/9hqVqYDpj3)!

-* NOTE: Themes sometimes require SpotOn's toggle to be turned off!
+*NOTE: Themes sometimes require SpotOn's toggle to be turned off!
 Find this on the settings page, and it'll be the first toggle.
-Go ahead and turn that off if your theme looks off or bad! *
+Go ahead and turn that off if your theme looks off or bad!*